mochoabuilds/Blunt-Coffee-index/README.md

 *** WORKING PAPER ***

+The Neighborhood Dollar Index
+By Michael Valentino Ochoa

+# INTRODUCTION

+* Chicago is a city of neighborhoods.
+This paper explores how factors such a shop-to-population ratios, annual household incomes and property values are associated with neighborhood purchasing power.
+It's no suprise people's neighborhoods impact their purchasing power.
+Here's a look at the city's extremes.

-# WHAT IS IT?
+# WHAT AM I DOING?

-* This is an ambitious field experiment that estimates what the probability is of overpaying for a coffee/blunt along commercial corridors on Chicago's West and North sides.
+* This is an ambitious field experiment that estimates what the probability is of overpaying for a coffee/blunt in neighborhoods on Chicago's West and North sides.
 The timeliness and quality of the Blunt-Coffee index could be a helpful supplement to official city figures.

 # DATA COLLECTION